PRESERVING, PROMOTING & PROFITING FROM CANADA'S HEALTHCARE HERITAGE & PLANNING FOR A HEALTHY FUTURE

 See also: L. Barreto and C.J.
 Rutty, "The Speckled Monster: Canada, Smallpox and its Eradication," Canadian Journal of Public Health 93 (July-Aug 2002): Special Insert I-1 - I-20 - pdf file available

 C.J.
 Rutty, "Personality, Politics and Public Health: The Origins of Connaught Medical Research Laboratories, 1888-1917," in E.A.
 Heaman, Alison Li, Shelley McKellar (eds.)
 Figuring the Social: Essays in Honour of Michael Bliss (Toronto: University of Toronto Press, 2008), p.
-273-303 - More Info at U of T Press | PDF of full article available here
+273-303 - PDF of full article available here

 Additional features related to the history of Connaught Laboratories: Dr. Robert D. Defries | PMC: A Shared Heritage | Dr. Oliver Smithies & Starch-Gel Electrophoresis | Heparin | Diphtheria Toxoid | Insulin | Polio